CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 2. Make sure "Auto-assign public IP" is set to "Enable"
 3. Under "Firewall (security groups)", select "Create security group"
 4. Make sure the following rules are added:
-   - SSH: Port 22, Source: Anywhere (0.0.0.0/0)
+   - SSH: Port 22, Source: Anywhere (0.0.0.0/0) (For connecting to your instance)
-   - HTTP: Port 80, Source: Anywhere (0.0.0.0/0)
+   - HTTP: Port 80, Source: Anywhere (0.0.0.0/0) (For web traffic)
-   - HTTPS: Port 443, Source: Anywhere (0.0.0.0/0)
+   - HTTPS: Port 443, Source: Anywhere (0.0.0.0/0) (For secure web traffic)
-   - Custom TCP: Port 5000, Source: Your IP (This port should only be accessible from your local machine for development purposes)
-   - Custom TCP: Port 27017, Source: Your IP (This port should only be accessible from your local machine for development purposes)

-**Important Security Note**: Do NOT open ports 5000 and 27017 to the public (0.0.0.0/0) in your security group.
-This is a major security risk.
-Your backend should only be accessed through Nginx, and your database should only be accessed by the backend container within the Docker network.
+**Important Security Note**: You do not need to open ports `5000` (backend) or `27017` (database) in your security group.
+These services will run within a private Docker network and will not be exposed to the public internet.
+Nginx, running on ports 80 and 443, will be the only entry point to your application, which is a much more secure configuration.

 ### Step 7: Configure Storage